LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal.md

 The abstract doesn't say much about the work.
 It would be better written for experts to quickly gather an overview what the paper contributes.

 Conversely, the main body of the paper skimps a bit on background.
 It never explicitly covers what "blame" means and how it works in practice.
 Similarly, it repeatedly talks about "impedance mismatches" without defining them.
 Perhaps this phrase is now standard in the gradual typing literature, which I haven't kept up with (hence my Z expertise).
 But I did read the Wadler/Findler paper carefully at the time.
 It did not talk about impedance mismatches.
 In any case, it is a fuzzy metaphor... please say exactly what it means here.
+  ⟶ We will adjust the prose to more explicitly describe blame and impedance mismatches.

 line 34: "then their compilers remove types and rely on the built-in safety checks of the underlying language to catch any problems".
 This reads oddly in context.
 Didn't they just do a bunch of static checking?
 So they are *not* relying just on dynamic checks to catch problems?
 Maybe there is something more accurate to say here... e.g. no dynamic check is removed, or something like that.

+  ⟶ The static checking performed by languages using the Erasure semantics (like Flow, Hack, and TypeScript) is done in a best-effort fashion; the fact that a program passes type checking has absolutely no effect on how the program runs.
+    These languages literally erase the types to obtain a program of the underlying language (e.g. TypeScript or PHP) to run.
+	Those underlying languages perform all of the dynamic checks that a typical dynamic language performs for primitive operations (e.g. that `+` is only used with numbers).

 line 38: "explicit statement and challenge" -- what is it?
+  ⟶ The challenge questions whether blame is useful at all in gradual typing.
+    We will clarify this in the prose.

 line 49: I agree they got the word wrong, but you should explain this

 line 60: around this paragraph the writing started to grate.
 There's no need to generalise about what people do or think, and the "As a matter of fact... simply..." style is somewhere between laboured and patronising.
 It's better to more plainly state the gap in the literature that you're addressing.
 Throughout the paper, much space could be saved by writing in a more direct style.
+  ⟶ Noted, we will simplify the language where possible.

 line 69: be explicit that Lazarek et al were (as I later gathered) doing something about blame to do with higher-order contracts but not gradual types

 line 70: what does it mean to "follow" the slogan?
 Was unclear to me.
+  ⟶ The following sentences are meant to explain this, so we will adjust the prose to make that clear.

 line 90: at first I wondered: what is a case?
 Maybe say "program variant" to foreshadow the idea of generating mutants etc?

-line 91-ish: "Transient, "Natural", "Erasure" -- be explicit that these are names that *you* are introducing
+line 91-ish: "Transient, "Natural", "Erasure" -- be explicit that these are names that *you* are introducing ⟶ These are names from the Gradual Typing literature (see for instance [9, 10, 37]).

 line 94: "forego" => "forgo"